 About The Farm

 Holly Hagg is a not-for-profit community farm in Sheffield, we use permaculture principles to grow organic food and care for our animals, wildlife and community.
-We are now organising a phased reopening and are certified as Good to Go by Visit Britain and their industry partners.
+Our popular alpaca and llama trekking provides support for a host of services we provide to our community at low cost or free of charge.

 Visiting the farm